 Suffolk County Family Lawyer

-Suffolk County Family Lawyer A Suffolk County Family Lawyer from Stephen Bilkis & Associates has written this introduction to both Family Law and the Suffolk County Family Courts system for you.
+Suffolk County Family Lawyer A Suffolk County Family Lawyer from Stephen Bilkis & Associates, PLLC has written this introduction to both Family Law and the Suffolk County Family Courts system for you.
 We will discuss the different sorts of cases heard by the Suffolk County Family Court, the professionals who manage the Suffolk Family Court, as well as the location of the key offices inside the Suffolk County Family Courthouse.
 There is no doubt that having any Suffolk County Family Lawyer from our office on your side—one who is familiar with how the Court works and how the Law works—will help you navigate the difficult process of a Family Law case.
 Moreover, if you still have questions at the conclusion of this article we offer a free consultation.

 Suffolk Family Court deals with cases involving issues of Child Custody and Child Visitation (visitation issues sometimes involve family members other than parents, possibly grandparents rights), Establishing Paternity, Guardianship, issues of Spouse and Child Support, Order of Protection, cases involving Abuse and Neglect, as well as juvenile criminal issues (for those under 16 years old).
 Basically, Family Law covers all the issues that can potentially come from your various family relationships and close personal relationships.
 The one family issue not covered by the Court is Divorce.
 To obtain a Divorce in Suffolk County, the case needs to be handled in Suffolk County Supreme Court by a Suffolk County Divorce Lawyer.